cesarhuret/AskGPT/README.md

-# ask
+# AskGPT
-Ask GPT-3 anything.
-For free.
+Ask ChatGPT anything.

 This is an unofficial interface for ChatGPT.
 It looks way cooler :)